Our founding orders

 Sisters of Mercy all around the world wear this cross so we can recognise who they are.

 Throughout the school, the Mercy Cross holds a place of prominence—from our administration office to each classroom prayer space.
-Our Mercy Learning Building proudly bears the name of our founding order, with a larger Mercy Cross displayed in each amphitheatre area.
+Our Mercy Learning Centre proudly bears the name of our founding order, with a larger Mercy Cross displayed in each of the two amphitheatre areas.
 The main glass doors to the building have the Celtic Cross embossed on the glass, a beautiful reminder of our Irish heritage.

-Our school grounds display many visible signs of our Mercy charism, reminding the students, staff and families daily of our founding orders.
+Our school courtyard displays a prominent marker of our Mercy charism, reminding the students, staff and families daily of our founding orders.

 Our brass statue of Catherine McAuley has a beautiful story.
-Catherin McAuley had a wonderful vision of love and compassion for all children, especially children who were marginalised and when she began her orders, she wanted her sisters to go out and be a witness to the teachings of Christ and to reach out to children all around the world and from all walks of life .
+Catherin McAuley is the foundress of the Mercy orders in Ireland and she had a wonderful vision of love and compassion for all children, especially children who were marginalised and when she began her orders, she wanted her sisters to go out and be a witness to the teachings of Christ and to reach out to children all around the world and from all walks of life .

-So how does this related to this statue?
+So how does this relate to our statue?
 You will notice Catherine is not in her original habit, we did this intentionally so the students could see her as a regular, modern day Catherine who, if she was living today would look like this holding the hands of children that represent some of the different cultures within our school today.

 This is what Catherine would have been very proud of, to know we are an inclusive Catholic Mercy school teaching students from all different backgrounds.